DustCar/Unreal-Gaming-Programming-Notes/README.md

 - Includes Capsule Component, with Arrow and Mesh component
 - Includes Character Movement component

+### Taking/Dealing Damage, Character Specific
+By character specific, it means that it is not as general as the Delegate Event version (explained in [this section](#Damage-events))

+For character specific, we will be using the `AActor::TakeDamage()` function that takes in a `DamageEvent` var.
+There are multiple subtypes of _DamageEvent_, two most common ones are `FPointDamageEvent` and `FRadialDamageEvent`.

+Function: `AActor::TakeDamage(float DamageAmount, struct FDamageEvent const& DamageEvent, class AController* EventInstigator, AActor* DamageCauser)`

+- _EventInstigator_ is the AController* of the Actor that owns the Actor dealing the damage (i.e. owner of gun)

+<ins>Guns or single point weapons:</ins>

+**This first section is the "Applying Damage" section:**

+Damage event: `FPointDamageEvent`

+These damage events have constructors that would be used to establish the damage.
+The constructor with params is `SampleEvent(float InDamage, const FHitResult& InHitInfo, FVector const& InShotDirection, TSubclassOf<UDamageType> InDamageTypeClass)`

+TODO: insert reference photo

+Raycasting would most commonly be used with this function so you should have a `FHitResult` var that you would use to pass in as a param.
+You will also be using the hit result var to get the actor that is being hit (using `HitResultVar->GetActor()`).

+So first check if hit actor is null, if not then create the DamageEvent, then call `TakeDamage()` with the hit actor like `HitActor->TakeDamage()`

+**This next section deals with the actor actually taking damage:**

 ## POVs
 Notes for different character POVs